ZAMetzger/final_project_Guatemala/README.md

 ### The Population by department
 ![](adm1_map_bar.png)

 As illustrated by the map and bar graph the Guatemala department is by far the most populated area.
-The northern part of Guatemala is the least populated area.
-The northern area is mostly used for farming or mining.
+The least populated areas of are mostly used for farming or mining.

 ### Population by municipality
 ![](guatemala_bar_map.png)